Keith Drury’s Backpacking equipment list

 D. Utility Kit (One large zip-loc bag containing all these little things)

 ___ Bleach.
-2 Oz household bleach to treat water (I use a little Visine® bottle to carry mine).
-I use 2 drops per liter…up to 4 drops if I’m really nervous about the water.
-After treatment let it sit for about a half hour (20 min. minimum).
+1-2 Oz household bleach to treat water (I use a little Visine® bottle marked “BLEACH” to carry mine).
+I use 2 drops of household bleach per liter…up to 4 drops if I’m really nervous about the water.
+After treatment I let it sit for about a half hour (20 min. minimum).
 Chlorine is what my city uses so I do it too.
 If you wait a half hour to let the chlorine kill the invisible creatures then you can drink it.
-Bleach is a few percentage points less effective than a water filter—but never clogs up and is 100 times lighter and 90,000,000 times cheaper.
-If you are a fearful person then a filter is the best bet—but not as important as sanitizing your hands often—the research shows filter-users get sick quite as much as bleach users (and even as much as the I-don’t-use-anything hikers… mostly because of their hands carrying bacteria and viruses—not due to the water they drink.
+Bleach is a just a few percentage points less effective than a water filter—but never clogs up and is 100 times lighter and 90,000,000 times cheaper.
+If you are a fearful person then take the filter your momma bought you—but anyway, treating your water not as important as sanitizing your hands often—the research shows filter-users get sick quite as much as bleach users (and even as much as the I-don’t-use-anything hikers)… mostly because of their hands carrying bacteria and viruses when they eat chips or crackers with their hands.
+Most illnesses are not due to the water we drink.

 ___ Lighter--seldom.
 The tiny mini-lighter between three people is perhaps nice—though I doubt it.
 It might be nice for someone to have one.
 Serious backpackers seldom or never build fires except for romantic purposes.
-Campfires are dirty, leave too much mess, ruin the environment, the sparks ruin high-tech clothing and tents, and most backpackers practice “leave no trace” practices and thus don’t build a fire for it is almost impossible to “leave no trace” of it later.
-It is nice for one person in a group to have a lighter though because every rule is for the breaking sometimes.
+Campfires are dirty, leave too much mess, ruin the environment, the sparks ruin high-tech clothing and tents, so most backpackers practice “leave no trace” camping and thus don’t build a fire –it is almost impossible to “leave no trace” of it later.
+However, it is nice for one person in a group to have a lighter because every rule is for the breaking sometimes.
+And, if you cook food you’ll need a lighter, but more on that later.

 ___ Baby Powder—sometimes.
-I often start a long hike with 2-3 oz. baby powder for the first week to powder my feet every hour to prevent blisters.
-I don’t actually know if it helps—I wonder if stopping every hour, taking off my shoes and airing out my feet and changing my socks, letting the other pair hang out to dry on my pack the next hour is what really does it not the powder.
+I often start a long hike with 2-3 oz. baby powder for the first week only, to powder my feet every hour to prevent blisters.
+I don’t actually know if it helps—I wonder if stopping every hour, taking off my shoes and airing out my feet and changing my socks, then letting the damp pair hang out to dry on my pack the next hour is what really does it, not the powder.
 Baby powdering is the excuse to do all that.
 After a week I quit carrying it.
+Plus it is hard to erase the powder in the dust “leaving no trace.”

 E. Clothing (mostly to wear, not for carrying)